chopralab/CLAW/readme.md

 ## Python Code (Lipid_MRM_parser_v2.ipynb)

-The `Lipid_MRM_parser_v2.ipynb` Jupyter Notebook presents a Python-based pipeline for processing and analyzing lipid data.
+The `Lipid_MRM_parser.ipynb` Jupyter Notebook presents a Python-based pipeline for processing and analyzing lipid data.
 The notebook imports various libraries for data processing and visualization.
 The key steps in the notebook are as follows:

 1. Loading and filtering data: The code imports data from a lipid database and mzML files, and then filters and organizes the data for further analysis.